Battery management system: Communication

-To bypass power limitations of existing USB cables due to heat from electrical current, communication protocols implemented in mobile phone chargers for negotiating an elevated voltage have been developed, the most widely used of which are Qualcomm Quick Charge and MediaTek Pump Express.
+To bypass power limitations of existing USB cables due to heat from electric current, communication protocols implemented in mobile phone chargers for negotiating an elevated voltage have been developed, the most widely used of which are Qualcomm Quick Charge and MediaTek Pump Express.
 "VOOC" by Oppo (also branded as "Dash Charge" with "OnePlus") increases the current instead of voltage with the aim to reduce heat produced in the device from internally converting an elevated voltage down to the battery's terminal charging voltage, which however makes it incompatible with existing USB cables and relies on special high-current USB cables with accordingly thicker copper wires.
-More recently, the USB Power Delivery standard aims for an universal negotiation protocol across devices of up to 240 watts.
+More recently, the USB Power Delivery standard aims for a universal negotiation protocol across devices of up to 240 watts.

 Protection

 A BMS may protect its battery by preventing it from operating outside its safe operating area, such as: